caitlinch/treelikeness/README.md

     * Likelihood mapping
         * When using likelihood mapping:
             * Strimmer K, von Haeseler A. 1997.
 Likelihood-mapping: a simple method to visualize phylogenetic content of a sequence alignment. _Proc Natl Acad Sci U S A_, 94(13):6815-6819.
+        * When using the IQTree 1 implementation of likelihood mapping, also cite:
+            * Nguyen L-T, Schmidt HA, von Haeseler A, Minh BQ.
+2015.
+IQ-TREE: A fast and effective stochastic algorithm for estimating maximum likelihood phylogenies, _Mol.
+Biol.
+Evol._, 32(1):268-274.
-        * When using the IQTree 2 implementation of likelihood mapping:
+        * When using the IQTree 2 implementation of likelihood mapping, also cite:
             * Minh BQ, Schmidt HA, Chernomor O, Schrempf D, Woodhams MD, von Haeseler A, Lanfear R. 2020.
 IQ-TREE 2: New models and efficient methods for phylogenetic inference in the genomic era, _Mol.
 Biol.
 Evol._, 37(5):1530-1534
     * PhiPack
         * When using PhiPack: